Certifying 3-Edge-Connectivity: Computing a Cactus Representation

 Let $\{e_1,e_2\}$ be a 2-edge-cut in $G$.
 The two edges must lie on a common cycle in the cactus, since the edges in the cactus are in one-to-one correspondence with edges of $G$ and cutting a cycle in only one place cannot disconnect a graph.
 As the cycles of the cactus touch in at most one vertex, $e_1$ and $e_2$ are a cut in the cactus as well.

-Conversely let $e_1'$, $e_2'$ be a cut in the cactus.
-They must lie on some common cycle which, upon their removal, is split into two nonempty parts $H_1$, and $H_2$.
-Assume that $G -e_1 -e_2$ is still connected, then there must a path from a vertex in the preimage of $H_1$ to a vertex in the preimage of $H_2$ in $G-e_1-e_2$.
+Conversely let $e_1'$, $e_2'$ be a cut in the cactus and let $e_1$, $e_2$ be the corresponding edges in $G$.
+Then $e_1'$, $e_2'$ must lie on some common cycle which, upon their removal, is split into two nonempty parts $H_1$, and $H_2$.
+Assume that $G -e_1 -e_2$ is still connected, then there must be a path from a vertex in the preimage of $H_1$ to a vertex in the preimage of $H_2$ in $G-e_1-e_2$.
 This path must contain at least one edge $\edge uv$ that does not participate in any 2-edge-cut, as otherwise it would be a path in the cactus as well.
 Moreover, $u$ and $v$ must lie in different blobs $B_u$ and $B_v$ of the cactus.

 The one that was created last, say $B_u$, must be different from the initial blob.
 Consider the time when $B_u$ was created in the incremental construction of the cactus.
-We introduced a cycle to some preexisting blob $B^*$ on which all edges where cut edges, in particular the two cut edges incident to $B_u$.
+We introduced a cycle to some preexisting blob $B^*$ on which all edges were cut edges, in particular the two cut edges incident to $B_u$.
 However, the edge $\edge uv$ still connects $B_u$ to the rest of graph, since $B_v$ also exists at this time, a contradiction. \end{proof}